LYX0501/InstructNav/README.md

 With InstructNav, we complete the R2R-CE task in a zero-shot way for the first time and outperform many task-training methods.
 Besides, InstructNav also surpasses the previous SOTA method by 10.48% on the zero-shot Habitat ObjNav and by 86.34% on demand-driven navigation DDN.
 Real robot experiments on diverse indoor scenes further demonstrate our method's robustness in coping with the environment and instruction variations.

 ## 🔥 News
+- 2024.9.11: The HM3D objnav benchmark code is released.
 - 2024.9.5: Our paper is accepted by CoRL 2024.
 Codes will be released in the recent.

 ## BibTex